AnthonyAnicotte/game_of_life/README.md

 You juste have to launch the ./creator binary according to the usage upper and start editing.
-Press space bar to place a dot and again to remove him To save your map, press the backspace key
+Press space bar to place a dot and again to remove him To save your map, press the ENTER key